AarushSharmaa/AarushSharmaa/README.md

 ## 👋  Hi, I’m Aarush

-- 🎓 I am in my final year studying Electrical Engineering at Heritage Institute of Technology, Kolkata.
+- 🎓 I am in my final year studying Electrical Engineering at **Heritage Institute of Technology, Kolkata.**
-- 👩‍💻 I’m currently learning **Data Structures and Algorithms** and working on my problem solving.
+- 👩‍💻 I’m currently learning **Data Structures and Algorithms** and working on my **problem solving**.
 - 💻 I’m looking to collaborate on development projects and open to explore any domain.
 - 📫 How to reach me : Email me at : **aarush.sharma6@gmail.com**